Genetic studies of Jews: Summary

 Approximately 35% to 43% of Jewish men are in the paternal line known as haplogroup J and its sub-haplogroups.
 This haplogroup is particularly present in the Middle East and Southern Europe.
 15% to 30% are in haplogroup E1b1b, (or E-M35) and its sub-haplogroups which is common in the Middle East, North Africa, and Southern Europe.
+The Mediterranean haplogroup T1a1 is found in varying percentages depending on the Jewish group studied but with upward of 15 to 3% with the highest frequency within Jewish communities native to the Fertile Crescent and East Africa.